Importance of Product Design Production or operations strategy is directly influenced by product design for the following reasons:

 (iv) To reduce the cost of the product.

-(v) To ensure producibility or manufacturability (design for
+(v) To ensure producibility or manufacturability (design for manufacturing and assembly).

 Factors Influencing Product Design

 (i) Customer requirements: The designers must find out the exact requirements of the customers to ensure that the products suit the convenience of customers for use.
 The products also must be in a design that is usable in all kinds of conditions.

 (ii) Convenience of the operator or user: The industrial products such as machines and tools should be in such a design that they are convenient and comfortable to operate or use.

 (iii) Trade-off between function and form: The design should combine both performance and aesthetics or appearance with a proper balance between the two.

 (iv) Types of materials used: Firstly, the discovery of new and better materials can improve the product design.
 Designers also keep in touch with the latest developments taking place in the field of materials and components and make use of improved materials and product designs.